Spedrick/News-App/README.md

 The News Android App is your reliable companion in the pursuit of information.
 Whether you are a news enthusiast, a business professional, a student, or simply someone who values being well-informed, our app caters to all your needs.

+- see the top breaking news
+- save the news for later
+- search for your favorite news
+- Need to clean your saved news? just swipe on the saved news to delete it.

 ### APIs used in the project :